 An early spring green tea tends to preserve the fresh, natural qualities of the tea leaves.
 We can note aromas of grasses and vegetation.

 White tea aromas, on the other hand, are more subtle, yet more complicated.
 An experienced tea drinker can note anything between flower fields, medicinal herbs, hay, and fruits.
 The scents are layered one on top of another like a quality perfume.
-Although it may be more challenging to discern the different aromas to a first-time drinker, gradually getting used to discover the complexities of white tea can be quite intriguing.
+Although it may be more challenging to discern the different aromas for a first-time drinker, gradually getting used to discover the complexities of white tea can be quite intriguing.

 Drinking green tea can most certainly be refreshing and uplifting.
 The tea is smooth and thin.
 White tea, however, is much thicker, which can be immediately detected by the viscous consistency of the liquid.
 It is warming and heavy, and refreshing at the same time in its own right.

 White Tea Vs. Green Tea Caffeine

 There are a variety of things that will affect the caffeine content of a particular tea, so it is not always so straightforward.
 Depending on which part of the tea plant it uses, white tea can contain fewer milligrams of caffeine per cup than green tea.

 Furthermore, teas that contain a higher content of tea buds will have more caffeine.
 The caffeine content will also depend on the steeping times and water to leaf ratio.
 To learn more, read our article on caffeine content in teas.